flexera-public/policy_templates/operational/aws/vpc_name_sync/README.md

-# AWS VPC Name Tag Sync Policy Template
+# AWS VPC Name Tag Sync

 ## What it does